clarkandrew/GitSmart/README.md

 - **Cache Responses**: (Future Feature) Implement caching if you frequently regenerate commit messages for the same changes.

 For more detailed technical information, installation procedures for different OS, and environment configuration, please see our [Technical Documentation](docs/TECHNICAL.md) (Coming Soon!).

+> **Note**: If you'd like to see the full video demo, check out our [Video Walkthrough](https://github.com/clarkandrew/GitSmart/wiki/Video-Walkthrough) in the wiki.

 ## 🤝 Contributing